FIFAs Infantino Condemns abhorrent Racism During Games In Italy, England - UrduPoint

 Fans aimed monkey chants at AC Milan and France goalkeeper Mike Maignan during Milan's dramatic 3-2 win at Udinese, with the game temporarily halted.

+"You are very far from being alone Mike Maignan, we are all with you," wrote the Paris Saint-Germain star.

+"Still the same problems and still NO solution.
+Enough is enough!!!!!
+NO TO RACISM" he posted on X.

-Coventry midfielder Kasey Palmer accused Sheffield Wednesday fans of doing the same towards him during their English Championship clash, which his team won 2-1.
+Coventry midfielder Kasey Palmer accused Sheffield Wednesday fans of doing the same to him during their English Championship clash, which his team won 2-1 on Saturday.

 "We need all the relevant stakeholders to take action, starting with education in schools so that future generations understand that this is not part of football or society," Infantino said.